DavidVargasxyz/davidvargasxyz.github.io/content/linux/Logical Volume Manager (LVM).md

 ### Exercise 13-9: Rename, Reduce, Extend, and Remove Logical Volumes(server2)

-rename lvol0 to lvbook2.
+- Rename lvol0 to lvbook2.
-decrease the size of lvbook2 to 50MB using the lvreduce command
+- Decrease the size of lvbook2 to 50MB using the `lvreduce` command
-add 32MB with the lvresize command. remove both logical volumes.display the summary for the volume groups, logical volumes, and physical volumes.
+- Add 32MB with the `lvresize command.`
+- remove both logical volumes.
+- display the summary for the volume groups, logical volumes, and physical volumes.

 1\.
-Rename lvol0 to lvbook2 using the lvrename command and confirm with
+Rename lvol0 to lvbook2 using the `lvrename` command and confirm with
 lvs:
 ```bash
 [root@server2 ~]# sudo lvrename vgbook lvol0 lvbook2
   Renamed "lvol0" to "lvbook2" in volume group "vgbook"
 ```

 2\.
 Reduce the size of lvbook2 to 50MB with the `lvreduce` command.
 Specify the absolute desired size for the logical volume.
 Answer "Do you really want to reduce vgbook/lvbook2?" in the affirmative.
 ```bash
 [root@server2 ~]# sudo lvreduce -L 50 /dev/vgbook/lvbook2
   Rounding size to boundary between physical extents: 64.00 MiB.